Slamy/Wiki_MiSTer/Using-MiSTer.md

 # Updating our system
 Open up the System Menu (F12)

-Navigate to Scripts, then run mister_updater
+Navigate to Scripts, then run mister_updater (use the cursor to move and press enter to select)

 It will download all the latest cores for you and keep your MiSTer updated.